November 2, 2022

 The Foundational Preparation for Car Keys

-- Trust in us, appreciation for our trust of him, confidence that our concerns are real and well-founded;
+- Trust in us, appreciation for our trust in him, confidence that our concerns are real and well-founded;

 - Intention, attention, and responsibility, and at such an early age, for the machine that kills and maims so many each year, and will likely do so to young people he knows well;

-- A strong confidence and deep understanding of who he is—that he is capable and skillful and worthy, so that he is not attracted to doing something dangerous to prove himself to his companions
+- Strong confidence and deep understanding of who he is—that he is capable and skillful and worthy so that he is not attracted to doing something dangerous to prove himself to his companions

-Those are the very qualities we are building into the character of our children in our school by the use of such tools as matches, needles and knives.
+Those are the very qualities we are building into the character of our children in our school through the use of such tools as matches, needles, and knives.